 for both boys and girls.
 Consequently, our rifle range with nine firing stations and target returns sees more than its fair share of activity.
 In fact, over the course of a summer, Camp Mac campers fire more than 60,000 target rounds downrange.

 Camp Mac is affiliated with the Civilian Marksmanship Program.
-Qualified Instructors teach the courses with an overarching emphasis on the safe and proper handling of firearms.
-Starting out with air rifles, campers must show that they are qualified before they move up to .22 caliber target rifles.
+Qualified Instructors teach the course with an overarching emphasis on the safe and proper handling of firearms.
+Campers must successfully complete qualification requirements with air rifles before moving up to .22 caliber target rifles.
 As they progress, campers earn certificates for each marksmanship level.
 And a free rifle is given to any camper who shoots a perfect score of 50!

 so water safety is an important part of every camper’s training.
 Camp Mac swimming instruction is conducted in our large Junior Olympic 75’ x 35’ pool.
 Certified Lifeguards instruct campers in proper kick and stroke technique and breath control.
 For our older campers we also offer advanced courses in Basic Rescue and Survival Swimming.